 Are you afraid to write code?
 Does the thought linger in your brain that somewhere out there somebody has already done this?
 Do you find yourself trapped in an analysis cycle where nothing is getting done?
-Is your product mutating to accommodate third party components?
+Is your product mutating to accommodate third-party components?
 If yes, then perhaps you are suffering from invented-here syndrome.

 Varying levels of quality

 Past this come the less than ideal choices.
-Perhaps a library covers only 95% of the requirements, configuration is a bit more involved, or the purpose has to be twisted a little bit.
+Perhaps a library covers only 95% of the requirements, the configuration is a bit more involved, or the purpose has to be twisted a little bit.
 It’ll work, but not without some effort, or rethinking a few requirements.

 It’s about the time

 I’m not saying we should immediately jump from here to writing our own module.
-No, now is the point where evaluation becomes important.
+No, now is the point where evaluation becomes essential.
 Time is usually the critical factor here.
 How long will it take to write a custom component?
 How long will it take to adapt one of the existing products?